Edinburgh to the Isle of Skye: how to get there + Travel tips

 Getting from Inverness to the Isle of Skye

-Inverness is a great place to base yourself if you want to explore the Isle of Skye but also want to see more of the Highlands.
-It’s also a great choice if you want to take a day trip to the Isle of Skye since there are no one-day tours available from Edinburgh to Skye.
+Inverness is a great place to base yourself if you want to explore the Isle of Skye and see more of the Highlands.
+It’s also a great choice if you want to take a day trip to the Isle of Skye since one-day tours are not available from Edinburgh to Skye.

-You can get to the Isle of Skye from Inverness in a few different ways.
+You can get to the Isle of Skye from Inverness in several ways.
 If you want to take public transportation, you can take the 917 direct bus to Portree.

 You can also rent a car and drive yourself, or you can take a tour (see the previous section on the best days tours to the Isle of Skye from Inverness).